loda-lang/loda-programs/programs/oeis/list3.md

 * [A312901](http://oeis.org/A312901) ([L14 program](A312901.asm)): Coordination sequence Gal.3.10.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312928](http://oeis.org/A312928) ([L18 program](A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313568](http://oeis.org/A313568) ([L13 program](A313568.asm)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314838](http://oeis.org/A314838) ([L20 program](A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315032](http://oeis.org/A315032) ([L14 program](A315032.asm)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315309](http://oeis.org/A315309) ([L15 program](A315309.asm)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](http://oeis.org/A315538) ([L15 program](A315538.asm)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.